mattruzicka/wordle_decoder/README.md

 # Wordle Decoder

-It guesses your wordle guesses based on all those little 🟨, 🟩, and ⬛ emojis that we now love to share.
+It guesses your guesses based on all those little 🟨, 🟩, and ⬛ emojis that we now love to share.

-Given your Wordle emojis/hints and the word of the day, with some degree of confidence, the decoder will spit back the five-letter words it thinks you played.
+Given your Wordle share text, with some degree of confidence, the decoder will spit back the five-letter words it thinks you played.

 ## Installation